data61/anonlink-client/README.md

 ### Documentation
 https://clkhash.readthedocs.io/en/stable/cli.html
+Note that the documentation are for clkhash now, we will add a readthedocs page for anonlink-client very soon.

 ### CLI Tool
 After installation, you should have a `anonlink` program in your path.
-Alternatively, you can use `client.cli`.
 For example, to hash PII data  `alice.csv` locally with schema `schema.json` and secret `horse`, run:
 ```bash
 $ anonlink hash 'alice.csv' 'horse' 'schema.json' 'clk.json'
 ```

 It will generate the CLK output and store in `clk.json`.
-To find out how to define the schema for your PII data, please refer <a href='https://clkhash.readthedocs.io/en/stable/schema.html'>this page</a> for details.
+To find out how to define the schema for your PII data, please refer [this page](https://clkhash.readthedocs.io/en/stable/schema.html) for details.